 Life as a doctor can be all of this and more.
 For starters, there’s the salary* issue.
-Doctors and surgeons make an average of $208,000 per year, which is nearly $175,000 per year more than the average EMT.
+According to the Bureau of Labor Statistics, doctors and surgeons make an average salary* of about $297,800 per year, which is nearly $175,000 per year more than the average EMT.

 Physicians also have many more responsibilities than EMTs, including leading an on-call staff of nurses and technicians during their shifts, diagnosing injuries and illnesses, prescribing medicines, and completing complex procedures.

 Additionally, specialization is an option for doctors.
 Do you enjoy working with kids?
 You could choose to specialize in pediatric medicine.
 Prefer analysis to medical procedures?
 You might want to look into a field like interventional radiology and examine x-rays for a living.
 There are countless possibilities after medical school.
 All you have to do is decide which one suits you best.

 Of course, in order to become a doctor and choose a specialty, you do need to complete some intense training over the course of several years.
 But as an EMT, you have the advantage of having completed some training already, and you already have experience treating patients outside of a classroom setting.